social-media-prediction/TPIC2017/index.md

 Jang, Jin Yea, et al. "Generation like: Comparative characteristics in instagram."
 Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI'15), 2015.

 ## Contributor
-Bo Wu (Chinese Academy of Sciences and Microsoft Research Aisa)
+Bo Wu (Chinese Academy of Sciences, Microsoft Research Aisa)